How to Become an Electrician

 What does that mean for you?
 More job security.
 More options.
 Higher pay.

-How to Become an Electrician (Step-by-Step)
+How to Become an Electrician (6 Steps)

-4. Pass your licensing exam (state-specific)
+2. Pass your state licensing exam

 Real talk: most people start as apprentices and earn while they learn.
 Some go the school route first to fast-track things.